Boasting pristinely preserved

 Stop by the arts and crafts market

-If you’re feeling inspired by Bogota’s street art, make a pit stop at Mercado de San Pelayo, the local arts
+If you’re feeling inspired by Bogota’s street art, make a pit stop at Mercado de San Pelayo, the local arts and crafts market.
+The market has the biggest selection of vendors on

 Get your hipster on at La Peluquería